Lipone/RCM/README.md

 # RCM:
-The code of Reservior cross mapping (RCM)
+The code of Reservior cross mapping (RCM).
 We propose a causal detection method named Reservoir Cross Mapping (RCM), which integrates RC with MCM to address the limitations of MCM.
 RCM provides a nonlinear approach to causality detection without the need for pre-selecting phase space parameters.
 It takes time series of different